 Location: Bangkok, Thailand

-Preferred Qualifications: Students should have taken courses in Economics/Econometrics; good quantitative and analytical skills as well as good communication and writing skills; advanced background in econometrics/data science and/or experience of data analytics and doing research with big data would be a plus; strong interest in the application of behavioral economics/experience in running experiment/RCT would also be a plus; a team player, be able to work independently; Knowledge of the Thai language would be a plus.
+Preferred Qualifications: Students should have taken courses in Economics/Econometrics; Students should have good quantitative and analytical skills as well as good communication and writing skills; Advanced background in econometrics/data science and/or experience of in data analytics and doing research with big data would be a plus; Have interest in the application of behavioral economics/experience in running experiment/RCT would also be a plus; Students should be a team player, be able to work independently; Knowledge of the Thai language would be a plus.

 Open to Harvard undergraduate students